Writing your own ufunc#

 Example NumPy ufunc with structured array dtype arguments#

 This example shows how to create a ufunc for a structured array dtype.
 For the example we show a trivial ufunc for adding two arrays with dtype 'u8,u8,u8'.
-The process is a bit different from the other examples since a call to PyUFunc_FromFuncAndData doesn’t fully register ufuncs for custom dtypes and structured array dtypes.
+The process is a bit different from the other examples since a call to PyUFunc_FromFuncAndData cannot register ufuncs for custom dtypes and structured array dtypes.
 We need to also call PyUFunc_RegisterLoopForDescr to finish setting up the ufunc.

 #define PY_SSIZE_T_CLEAN